deepset-ai/haystack/docs/_src/api/api/query_classifier.md

 #### outgoing\_edges

-A node to classify an incoming query into one of two categories using a (small) BERT transformer model.
+A node to classify an incoming query into categories using a transformer model.
 Depending on the result, the query flows to a different branch in your pipeline and the further processing can be customized.
-You can define this by connecting the further pipeline to either `output_1` or `output_2` from this node.
+You can define this by connecting the further pipeline to `output_1`, `output_2`, ..., `output_n` from this node.
+This node also supports zero-shot-classification.

 **Example**: